Kimayano/MixedPartition/README.md

 Third line: All assignment statements of the loop.

- An example of a input file:
+ An example of an input file:

 ```
 x y